 But after reading good news, it encouraged me to keep fighting and proved that my actions do, in fact, matter.

-Focusing on the positive fills me with joy and makes me more productive.
+Focusing on the positive allows me to feel joy and makes me more productive.

-One of the brands that’s helping me do that, all while having a great impact on the environment is Josie Maran.
+One of the brands that are helping me do that, all while having a great impact on the environment is Josie Maran.